baodongle/HeritageGo/README.md

 The password edit field MUST obscure the text entered so that it cannot be read, usually by replacing each character with a symbol such as the asterisk ("*") or a dot ("•").

-The email address and the password edit fields MUST contain hints that describe the expected value, respectively "Email address" and "Password.
+The email address and the password edit fields MUST contain hints that describe the expected value, respectively "Email address" and "Password".

 **Label**: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label